Amaanvahora/CRUD-API-Nodejs-and-Express/README.md

-This a simple CURD Application with just backend. from this you can easily learn how we can call apis from backend and do GET, POST requests.
-Just install the node modules and run the code node index.js and check apis through postman.
+**This a simple CURD Application with just a backend. from this, you can easily learn how we can call APIs from the backend and do GET POST requests.
+Just install the node modules run the code node index.js and check apis through Postman.
-Thankyou
+Thankyou **